Resistant Starch 101: A Complete Beginner’s Guide

 The benefits of resistant starch

-Along with strengthening digestive health by feeding all that good intestinal bacteria, resistant starch has many other health benefits, including:
+Along with strengthening digestive health by feeding all that good intestinal bacteria, there are several resistant starch benefits, including:

 Reduces insulin resistance